TSFelg/fairly/README.md

 <img src="logo.svg">
-Fairly is a tool to help tech workers residing in Portugal know if they're being paid fairly.
+Fairly is a tool to help tech workers living in Portugal know if they're being paid fairly.